alexhaydock/blog.infected.systems/content/posts/2024-12-07-building-an-ipv6-focused-openbsd-home-router/index.md

 ## Bufferbloat shaping
 Before we launch into the IPv6-focused featureset, I wanted to call out another feature of OpenBSD `pf` that I really like.
 The bufferbloat shaping options are super simple compared to alternatives like `tc` on Linux.

-An example which tends to get me top-marks in all the various bufferbloat testers online, and which is tuned for my VDSL connection that runs at approx 69 mbps down / 16 mbps up:
+An example which tends to get me top marks in all [the various bufferbloat testers](https://www.waveform.com/tools/bufferbloat) online, and which is tuned for my VDSL connection that runs at approx 69 mbps down / 16 mbps up:

 ```text
 [...]